Deducteam/nubo/README.md

 proofs or to operate on translated proofs.
 It follows the [record jar][1] format.

-A record must at least contain the fields 'name' and 'homepage'.
+A record must at least contain the fields `name` and `homepage`.
 Any other field is optional.

 - `name`: a unique name that identifies the tool.